Explanation of Duties

 During the Meeting

 Follow the agenda.
 You will be speaking at the beginning and end of the meeting, including the business portion of the meeting at the beginning.
+Enlist a toastmaster for the following week as the first order of business.
 Give any guests a chance to introduce themselves and to comment on the meeting at the end.
 Invite them to come back and to join the club if they seem at all interested.
 At the end of the meeting, take note of any members who have not had a chance to speak.
 Give them the opportunity to do so; everyone should have a chance to speak at every meeting.
 That is why people join and keep coming back: practice.You have command of the gavel and overall responsibility for the meeting.
 If you have changes to suggest, negotiate them with the Toastmaster.

 The Jokemaster not surprisingly delivers a joke to the group.
 This is good practice for speeches, because humor really can help to win over a crowd.
 Remember to keep the jokes tasteful and clean.